Kate Wassum: Early life and education

 Wassum completed her undergraduate degree at the University of North Carolina at Chapel Hill.
 She completed her undergraduate thesis under the mentorship of Dr. Mark Wightman where she studied the effects of cannabinoid modulation on dopaminergic signalling in the nucleus accumbens of rats.
 As an undergraduate student, Wassum was second author on the paper they published in The Journal of Neuroscience.
 Using fast-scan cyclic voltammetry, she helped discover that cannabinoid agonists lead to an increased frequency of extracellular dopamine transients in the nucleus accumbens.
 After graduating from UNC in 2004, Wassum continued on to pursue her graduate studies at the University of California, Los Angeles.
 At UCLA, Wassum worked under the mentorship of Dr. Bernard Balleine and Dr. Nigel Maidment studying the role of endogenous opioids in reward learning.
-Wassum found that the endogenous opioid system is necessary for goal-directed learning and inhibition of endogenous opioid signalling leads to enhanced habit-learning.
-Her first author paper in the journal Neuroscience highlighted the critical role played by endogenous opioids in learning.
 Wassum stayed at UCLA for her postdoctoral work under the mentorship of Dr. Maidment.
 Wassum was funded by the Ruth L. Kirschstein predoctoral NRSA grant in 2007, 2009, and 2010 to fund her graduate work.
 In her postdoctoral work, Wassum studied dopamine dynamics in reward-driven behaviors.
 In 2012, Wassum found that phasic mesolimbic dopamine release influenced behavioral control in self-initiated action sequences.
-Dopamine release preceded the behavioral action closest in time to obtainment of the reward, and after sufficient training but not over-training, dopamine release preceded the action furthest in time from obtainment of the reward.
-Her results showed the importance of phasic dopamine in behavioral control.
-In 2013, Wassum and her colleagues found that phasic dopamine release may play an important role in the incentive motivation to seek reward in addition to its role in signalling reward prediction error.